 The antenna rotates 360° and down to -60° in pitch and roll, to allow for continuous pointing even in heavy sea conditions.
-Any obstructions within this volume can cause signal degradation.
+Any objects within this field can cause signal degradation.

-The amount of degradation depends on the size of the obstruction and the distance from the antenna.
-As a rule of thumb any obstruction that subtends an angle of less than 3° at the antenna has limited effect.
-The table below gives a guideline for obstruction sizes that will cause limited degradation.
+The amount of degradation depends on the size of the object and the distance from the antenna.
+As a rule of thumb any object that covers an angle of less than 3° at the antenna has limited effect.
+The table below gives a guideline for the distance and maximum size of blocking objects in order to avoid degradation.

-Distance of Obstruction Size of Obstruction
+Distance of object Maximum size of object

 3 m 16 cm

 5 m 26 cm

 10 m 52 cm

 20 m 104 cm